 Shortly after ICE announced that it would close its Portland office, President Donald Trump signed an executive order that, although it did not join children back with their immigrant parents, it effectively ended his administration’s family separation policy.
 According to the New York Times, Trump said, “We’re going to have strong, very strong borders, but we are going to keep the families together.
 I didn’t like the sight or the feeling of families being separated.”

 However, the executive order upholds the administration’s zero-tolerance policy and says every person who enters the country illegally will be prosecuted.
 Instead of separating parents and children as the parents await prosecution, the executive order says the U.S. government will seek to find or build detention centers where families can be housed together.

 Dept. of Homeland Security Police handed out notices of specific actions that they would take if the protesters did not disburse.
-Tensions were high with the federal agents, and the local Portland police had refused to get involved in the situation.
+Tensions were high with the federal agents, and the local Portland police, as Mayor Wheelers’ insistence, had refused to get involved in the situation.
 Protesters ripped up the paper notices and scattered them like confetti at the agents.

 From the looks of discussions between the NHS Police and the protesters, it does not seem that either side is going to back down any time soon.
 More to come.